SuperOfficeDocs/superoffice-docs/docs/api/web-extensions/index.md

 The **SuperOffice Web Extensions** is a local client that can be installed on the user's machine (without admin rights).
 It registers a couple of protocol handlers:

-* **superoffice:** - used to display a particular soprotocol in the Windows or web client.
+* **SuperOffice:** - used to display a particular soprotocol in the Windows or web client.
 * **somail:** - used to display mail messages with the local viewer
-* **superoffice-extensions:** - for communicating with the local client (trayapp).
+* **SuperOffice-extensions:** - for communicating with the local client (trayapp).
 Used when downloading and uploading documents, displaying alarm popups.

 The SuperOffice 7 Web Extensions, also referred to as **TrayApp**, is the tool that is responsible for downloading documents and showing off alarms to users.